 Chicken and turkey semen begins to lose fertilizing ability when stored >1 hr.
 Liquid cold (4°C) storage of turkey and chicken semen can be used to transport semen and maintain spermatozoal viability for ~6–12 hr.
 This short-term storage of semen is common in turkeys, while not as common in chickens.
 When using liquid cold storage for >1 hr, turkey semen must be diluted with a semen extender at least 1:1 and then agitated slowly (150 rpm) to facilitate oxygenation; chicken semen should be diluted and then cooled—agitation is not necessary.
 Chicken and turkey semen may be frozen, but reduced fertility limits usage to special breeding projects.
 Under experimental conditions, fertility levels of 90% have been obtained in hens inseminated at 3-day intervals with 400–500 million frozen-thawed chicken spermatozoa.

 Several commercial semen extenders are available and are routinely used, particularly for turkeys.
 Extenders enable more precise control over inseminating dose and facilitate filling of tubes.
 Results may be comparable to those using undiluted semen when product directions are followed.
 Dilution should result in an insemination dose containing ~300 million viable spermatozoa for turkeys.
 However, the number of spermatozoa inseminated will range from 150–300 million viable cells depending on the age of the turkey hens inseminated.
-In chickens, the number of diluted semen inseminated will range from ~100–200 million sperm cells.
-Producers will usually determine the spermatozoa concentration and dilute the semen to obtain the appropriate sperm cell concentration for either the turkey or chicken.
+In chickens, the number of diluted semen inseminated will range from ~100–200 million sperm cells per insemination.
+Producers usually determine the spermatozoa concentration and dilute the semen to obtain the appropriate sperm cell concentration for either the turkey or chicken.

-Last full review/revision March 2012 by R. Keith Bramwell, BS, MS, PhD
+Last full review/revision June 2014 by R. Keith Bramwell, BS, MS, PhD